-- Project Title Provide a title adhering to the 150-character limitation (which includes spaces). - Project Scientific Abstract Using technical language, briefly describe the proposed research (maximum 3,000-character limit including spaces for each Project).
+- Project Title Provide a title adhering to the 150-character limitation (which includes spaces).

+- Project Scientific Abstract Using technical language, briefly describe the proposed research (maximum 3,000-character limit including spaces for each Project).
 Scientific or Greek symbols may not be used.
-Once the LOI has been submitted, the Scientific Abstract cannot be changed. - SCOR Project Leaders The SCOR Program must be comprised of at least 3 but not more than 5 Projects.
-The following information must be provided for each Project Leader: - Name The Project must have a single, designated Project Leader. - o Degree - o Institution - o Job Title - Project Co-Leaders Project Co-Leaders are optional.
+Once the LOI has been submitted, the Scientific Abstract cannot be changed.

+- SCOR Project Leaders The SCOR Program must be comprised of at least 3 but no more than 5 Projects.
+The following information must be provided for each Project Leader:

+- Name The Project must have a single, designated Project Leader.

+- o Degree

+- \circ Institution

+- o Job Title

+- Project Co-Leaders Project Co-Leaders are optional.
 Projects may have up to 2 Co-Leaders.
-Supply the following information for each Project Co-Leader: - o Name - o Degree o Institution
+Supply the following information for each Project Co-Leader:

+- o Name

+- o Degree

+- o Institution

-Individual Information for the SCOR Program Cores
+Individual Information for the SCOR Cores

-The Program must have one Administrative Core and 2-4 Scientific Cores.
+The Program must have one Administrative Core and a minimum of two Scientific Cores.
+There can be no more than five Cores in total.
 Cores serve supportive functions and cannot be research oriented.